Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Experiments

 \subsection{Ablation Studies}

 To assess the efficacy of individual components of Multimodal DeepResearcher, we conducted ablation experiments on a random subset of 20 topics.
-Specifically, we compared 3 variants against Multimodal DeepResearcher: (1) w/o in-context learning from exemplar reports (Section~\ref{sec:transform}); (2) w/o planning (Section~\ref{sec:planning}); (3) w/o iterative refinement of charts (Section~\ref{sec:report-generation}).
+Specifically, we compared 3 variants against Multimodal DeepResearcher: (1) w/o in-context learning from exemplar reports (2) w/o planning (3) w/o iterative refinement of charts.
 To ensure fair comparison, all other settings and hyperparameters remained consistent across variants.
-As shown in table~\ref{tab:ablation_results}, removing any component results in significant performance degradation.
-Specifically, eliminating exemplar learning from human reports yields a 70\% lose rate, direct generation without planning leads to 85\% lose rate, and removing chart refinement process loses in 80\% cases.
-These findings demonstrate the contribution of each component to the effectiveness of Multimodal DeepResearcher.
+As shown in Table~\ref{tab:ablation_results}, removing any component results in significant performance degradation.
+Specifically, eliminating exemplar learning from human reports yields a 70\% lose rate, direct generation without planning leads to 85\%, and removing chart refinement process loses in 80\% cases.
+We further employed alternative evaluators to examine the effect of exemplar learning.
+The overall win rate for Multimodal DeepResearcher is 70\% when using GPT-5 as the evaluator, and 60\% with Gemini-2.5-Pro.
+These findings demonstrate the contribution of each component in Multimodal DeepResearcher.